kumarballapavan/Region-Based-Adaptive-Single-Image-Dehazing-Details-Enhancement-and-Preprocessing-using-ACT/README.md

 # Region based Adaptive single image dehazing

-This is the repository for the paper 'Region based Adaptive single image dehazing, details enhancement and pre-processing using auto-color transfer method'.
+This is the repository for the paper Kumar, Balla Pavan, Arvind Kumar, and Rajoo Pandey.
+"Region-based adaptive single image dehazing, detail enhancement and pre-processing using auto-colour transfer method."
+Signal Processing: Image Communication 100 (2022): 116532.

-The details of the method is described in the paper:
+The details of the method is described in the paper.

-The paper is not published yet, it can be cited after publication

 ### Requirements
 - MATLAB (tested on 2018 or above).
 It may work for old versions also.